eriglesias/RosettaFables/data/raw/fables/initial_fables.md

 ### English Version
 <fable_id>7</fable_id>
 <title>The Fox and the Goat in the Well </title>
-<language>en<language>
+<language>en</language>
 <source>Aesop Laura Gibbs</source>
 <version>1</version>
 <body>A fox had unwittingly fallen down a well and found herself trapped inside its high walls.
 Meanwhile, a thirsty goat had made his way to that same place and asked the fox whether the water was fresh and plentiful.
 The fox set about laying her trap.
 ‘Come down, my friend,’ said the fox.
 ‘The water is so good that I cannot get enough of it myself!’
-The bearded billy-goat lowered himself into the well, whereupon that little vixen leaped up on his lofty horns and emerged from the hole, leaving the goat stuck inside the watery prison.<body>
+The bearded billy-goat lowered himself into the well, whereupon that little vixen leaped up on his lofty horns and emerged from the hole, leaving the goat stuck inside the watery prison.</body>
 <moral type="explicit">As soon as someone clever gets into trouble, he tries to find a way out at someone else’s expense.</moral>